 A: It’s natural to worry about potential legal fees when you are already struggling with the economic impact of your recent accident.
 Most personal injury attorneys in North Carolina bill their clients with contingency fee agreements, ensuring no upfront costs for the client and no fees at all if the attorney does not secure a settlement for the client.
 Verify any prospective attorney’s billing policy before signing a contract for their representation.

 A: Even if liability for your recent accident seems perfectly clear and you believe you have a firm grasp of your claimable damages, you are far more likely to reach favorable results in your truck accident claim when you have legal counsel you can trust.
 When you calculate the cost of hiring your attorney compared to the difference they can make in the quality of your recovery, the value of hiring your Morganton truck accident attorney will be easy to see.

-Helton, Cody & Associates has extensive personal injury experience in the Morganton area.
+Law Office of Lyndon R. Helton, PLLC has extensive personal injury experience in the Morganton area.
 We have helped many past clients recover substantial case awards, including plaintiffs who were injured in 18-wheeler and other commercial vehicle accidents.
 Contact our team today and schedule a consultation with a Morganton truck accident attorney to learn more about the legal services we provide.